 Why will I ask questions?
 Because I don’t believe a canned wedding speech template with canned one-liners makes for a very good best man speech, and I hope you agree.

 A good best man speech should be personal.
 It should be heartfelt.
 It should speak to the groom and his bride.
 You should truly own your best man speech.
+That’s how we write a best man speech.
 And that is why so many nervous best men and groomsmen turn to us to ghostwrite their speeches.

 What kind of questions do we ask?
 No secrets, here are 10 questions we ask before writing a best man speech.
 Whether you want a long or short best man speech, a heartfelt or funny best man speech, these will help you write it or simply prepare to ask us for help.
 (A maid-of-honor speech structure or outline is similar, and so are the questions).